PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

+How well does \tool{} analyze collection statements compared to prior state-of-the-art policy analyzers?
 To answer this question, we use \poligraph{}s to infer collection relations, namely $collect(n, d)$ indicating that an entity $n$ may collect a data type $d$.
 We obtain tuples of collection statements from prior state-of-the-art, namely PolicyLint~\cite{andow2019policylint}.
 We compare both results to manually labeled ground truth.

 \paragraph{Methodology} Since PolicyLint extracts tuples (see Figure~\ref{fig:policy-example}(b)), we convert pairs of $collect(n, d)$ relations in \poligraph{}s into PolicyLint tuples $\langle$\textit{n, collect, d}$\rangle$.
 Still, we cannot compare data types and entities from the two tools directly because they normalize phrases in different ways.
 To work around the issue, we select a subset of terms to compare.
 For data types, we only consider the following precise data types in PolicyLint, since they are comparable to the same data types extracted by \tool{}: ``mac address'', ``router ssid'', ``android id'', ``gsf id'', ``sim serial number'', ``serial number'', ``imei'', ``advertising identifier'', ``email address'', ``phone number'', ``person name'', and ``geographical location''.\footnote{Note that we map ``coarse geolocation'', ``precise geolocation'', and ``geolocation'' in \poligraph{} all to ``geographical location'' in the tuple because PolicyLint does not distinguish between them.} For entities, we only distinguish between the first party and third party, \ie{} all tuples are converted to either $\langle$\textit{we, collect, data type}$\rangle$ or $\langle$\textit{third party, collect, data type}$\rangle$; ``unspecified third party'' in \poligraph{} is considered a third party.